universalcore/elastic-git/README.rst

 Elastic Git
 ===========

-Adventures in an declerative object-y thing backed by Git and using Elastic Search as a query backend.
+Adventures in an declarative object-y thing backed by Git and using Elastic Search as a query backend.

 .. note:: Here be massive dragons.